3 Styles Square Crochet Coaster Patterns

 These crochet coaster patterns are beginner friendly.

-- Worsted weight yarn.
+- Yarn: Worsted weight yarn #4.
 I used Peaches & Creme Stripey cotton yarn in the color Linen.
 Lily’s Sugar ‘n Cream is another great option.
 You only need one skein of yarn to make a set of four coasters.

 Crochet Gauge

-Gauge is unimportant for these easy crochet coasters.
+Gauge is not important for the easy crochet coaster pattern(s).

-Each of these simple coasters measures approximately 4 inches by 4 inches.
+The square coasters measure 4 inches by 4 inches.

 - dc = double crochet stitches